 - Ask your massage therapist about proprioceptive neuromuscular facilitation (PNF).
 It’s assisted stretching that improves your range of motion right in front of your eyes!

 Some things to consider before stretching

 Even though being flexible decreases your risk of injury, you can actually hurt yourself if you don’t stretch properly.
+Proper care is easier than recovering compensation for personal injury claims.
 For example, if you do an intense hamstring stretch when you already have tight hamstrings, you can cause the muscle tension to worsen.
 Think about pulling a rope with a knot in the middle of it — pulling the rope isn’t going to loosen the knot!
 Here are some tips for what to do pre-stretching:

 - Warm up the muscles!

 - Do some joint rotations before your stretches.